Winchester Mystery House

 The Winchester Mystery House is a mansion in San Jose, California, that was once the personal residence of Sarah Winchester, the widow of firearms magnate William Wirt Winchester.
 The house became a tourist attraction nine months after Winchester's death in 1922.
-The Victorian and Gothic style mansion is renowned for its size and its architectural curiosities.
+The Victorian and Gothic-style mansion is renowned for its size and its architectural curiosities and for the numerous myths and legends surrounding the structure and its former owner.

-It is sometimes claimed to be one of the “most haunted places in the world”, but there is no evidence to support this belief.
-Much of the lore regarding the Winchester House and its owner is fanciful, unverified, and often provably false.

 Sarah Winchester

-Sarah Winchester, always called Sallie, after her paternal grandmother, was born in 1839 in New Haven, Connecticut.
+Sarah Winchester was born in 1839 in New Haven, Connecticut.
+She was called Sallie by people closest to her, after her paternal grandmother.
 She married William Wirt Winchester in 1862.